Guide

 2. Connect your Yahoo Mail account

-Head to dashboard-v3.nylas.com, create an application, and connect your Yahoo Mail account.
-Then grab your API key:
+Start at dashboard-v3.nylas.com, create an application, and connect your Yahoo Mail account.
+Then configure your API key locally:

 nylas auth config